The “Napoleon in Russia” map by Charles Joseph Minard is a justly famous piece of 19th century infographic.

 .1, .2, .2, .15))

 Now we can proceed to drawing the map itself.
-The logic of its construction follows in principle the ggplot2 article, with only minor differences – I have changed the order of the groups, so that advancing Napoleon gets drawn over retreating Oudinot, as in the original map, and of course all the cities are in their proper place.
+The logic of its construction follows in principle the ggplot2 article, with only minor differences – I have changed the order of the groups, so that advancing Napoleon gets drawn over retreating Oudinot, as in the original map, and of course all the cities are in their proper places.

 # and finally, the plot itself